Tone indicator: Internet usage

 On the internet, one or more tone indicators may be placed at the end of a message.
-A tone indicator on the internet typically takes the form of a forward slash ("/") followed by an abbreviation of a relevant adjective.
-For example, "/srs" may be attached to the end of a message to indicate that the message is meant to be interpreted in a serious manner, as opposed to, for example, being a joke (which is commonly represented as "/j").
-Tone indicators are used to explicitly state the intent of the author, instead of leaving the message up to interpretation.
+A tone indicator on the internet often takes the form of a forward slash (/) followed by an abbreviation of a relevant adjective; alternatively, a more detailed textual description (e. g., / friendly, caring about your well-being) may be used.
+For example, /srs may be attached to the end of a message to indicate that the message is meant to be interpreted in a serious manner, as opposed to, for example, being a joke (which is commonly represented as /j).
+Tone indicators are used to explicitly state the author's intent, instead of leaving the message up to interpretation.